Kryptix3k/cse15l-lab-reports/lab-report-1-week2.md

 # Tutorial for Incoming 15L Students on Lab 1

 ## **Installing VScode**
-* First you would go to the Visual Studio Code website by following this link https://code.visualstudio.com/ and then download based upon which platform you are using.
+* First you would go to the Visual Studio Code website by following this link for [VScode](https://code.visualstudio.com/) and then download based upon which platform you are using.
 * After you downloaded you can open VS Code and then follow the prompts that come up once you open it and then you should be able to open a window in Visual studio Code.

 ![step1](step1.PNG)